CBIIT/icdc-bioinformatics/docs/Tutorials/RNA-Seq-on-CGC/rna_seq_04.md

 ![HTSeq-count](./rna-seq-images/cgc-htseq-results.png "HTSeq-count")

 !!! info
-    Before conducting differential expression a file must be derived to tell DESeq2 how the samples relate to one another.
+    Before conducting differential expression analysis a file must be derived to tell DESeq2 how the samples relate to one another.
 For this tutorial, we can easily generate this file using our exported file manifest from the ICDC.
 ## Step 5: Create a csv file with phenotype data for all samples for DESeq2

 * Click on <span class="highlight_text">Files</span> from the menu bar